echosprint/impact-of-ai/src/content/reference.md

 ---

+This paper proposes a new approach for thinking about wage inequality.
+In our theory, shifts against less skilled workers result from technologies that automate and thus displace workers from the tasks they used to perform.
+Our main contribution is to develop a general version of this theory and show how it can be applied to document and quantify the effects of automation on wages and inequality.
+Based on this approach, we document that between 50% and 70% of the overall changes in US wage structure are driven by automation.
+For example, low-education workers specialized in tasks that can be automated in industries undergoing rapid automation (e.g., those working in blue-collar jobs in manufacturing industries that introduced numerically-controlled machinery and industrial robots, or those in clerical tasks in industries that experienced software-based automation) had stagnant or even declining real wages.
+In contrast, worker groups that were not displaced from their tasks, such as those with a post-graduate degree or women with a college degree, enjoyed real wage gains.

 **Source**: Acemoglu, D., & Restrepo, P. (2022, February 15). *Tasks, automation, and the rise in US wage inequality*.
 Massachusetts Institute of Technology; Boston University. https://pascual.scripts.mit.edu/research/taskdisplacement/task_displacement.pdf
 **Page**: